Yandere Simulator: Twitch ban

 In January 2016, Yandere Simulator was added to the list of games that are disallowed for play over the streaming platform Twitch.
-The platform did not publicly disclose the specific reasons for the ban, which led to speculation among the community and criticism from the game's developer, Alex Mahan (also known online as "YandereDev").

-Mahan was a vocal critic of the ban, stating that Twitch never explained what prompted the game's addition to the list.
-He expressed frustration, saying that he would have been willing to "modify minor, innocuous things that were never meant to be the focus of the game, but I would not be willing to remove gameplay mechanics, remove core features, or change the focus of the game".
+Mahan was a vocal critic of the ban, claiming that Twitch never explained what prompted its addition to the list and that he would have been willing to "modify minor, innocuous things that were never meant to be the focus of the game, but I would not be willing to remove gameplay mechanics, remove core features, or change the focus of the game", further criticizing the ban as a result of "self-righteous ideologies".

-He further criticized the decision as being influenced by "self-righteous ideologies", and suggested that Twitch's opaque moderation policies were unfair to independent developers.
-Mahan claimed that he had attempted to contact Twitch for clarification multiple times but received no meaningful response.